You are here

 When someone is diagnosed with or suspected of having PAD, they are typically referred to a vascular surgeon or vascular specialist.
 Vascular surgeons will often prescribe medications and lifestyle changes for PAD patients.
 If this fails or if the cases and symptoms are severe, surgery or a minimally invasive procedure may be necessary.

-If the patient follows doctor’s orders, he has a 75 percent change that his PAD will not get worse.
+If the patient follows doctor’s orders, he has a 75 percent chance that his PAD will not get worse.
 Exercise, such as walking on a treadmill, has been found to be an effective way to reduce pain, and in fact, supervised exercise has just officially been approved for Medicare and Medicaid reimbursement.

 PAD patients may do better with supervised exercise therapy because left on their own, many don’t follow through with consistent exercise, researchers have found.